DiegoHhrt/vanilla-web-dev-env/README.md

 # vanilla-web-dev-env

-A very bare-bones vanilla web-app development environment intended as a replacement for Xampp because Xampp is lame
+A very bare-bones vanilla web-app development environment intended as a replacement for Xampp because even for people refusing to use node and a framework, Xampp is lame

 ## Setup